 Apache Hive is an open-source data warehouse system that has been built on top of Hadoop.
 You can use Hive for analyzing and querying large datasets that are stored in Hadoop files.
 Processing structured and semi-structured data can be done by using Hive.

 Let’s look at the agenda for this section first:

 - Hadoop Hive

 - Why do we need Hadoop Hive?

 - Features of Apache Hive

 Now, let’s start with this Apache Hive tutorial.

 What is Hive in Hadoop?

 Don’t you think writing MapReduce jobs is tedious work?
-Well, with Hadoop Hive, we can just go ahead and submit SQL queries and perform MapReduce jobs.
-So, if we are comfortable with SQL, then Hive is the right tool for us as we will be able to work on MapReduce tasks efficiently.
+Well, with Hadoop Hive, you can just go ahead and submit SQL queries and perform MapReduce jobs.
+So, if you are comfortable with SQL, then Hive is the right tool for you as you will be able to work on MapReduce tasks efficiently.
 Similar to Pig, Hive has its own language, called HiveQL (HQL).
 It is similar to SQL.
 HQL translates SQL-like queries into MapReduce jobs, like what Pig Latin does.
-The best part is that we don’t need to learn Java to work with Hadoop Hive.
+The best part is that you don’t need to learn Java to work with Hadoop Hive.

 Hadoop Hive runs on our system and converts SQL queries into a set of jobs for execution on a Hadoop cluster.
 Basically, Hadoop Hive classifies data into tables providing a method for attaching the structure to data stores in HDFS.